pbuckles22/PythonDartSwiftMinimalTest/CONTEXT.md

 - **Proven approach** (used by many production apps)
 - **Scalable** (can handle complex Python logic)

 This solution provides a solid foundation for the larger project goal of sending 2D/3D board states to Python and receiving JSON results, with comprehensive testing and error handling in place.

-## Conversation Context
-This project has been extensively developed through multiple sessions, with significant progress made on Python integration, UI development, and testing framework.
-The conversation history is documented in `CONVERSATION_SUMMARY.txt` and comprehensive context in `CONTEXT.md`.
-Key achievements include working 50/50 detection, comprehensive test framework, and iOS device compatibility.